What is Crypto Margin Trading and How Does It Work?

 Founder & Chief Editor

-At its core, crypto margin trading lets you borrow funds to boost your position size.
-With $1,000 and 5x leverage, you’re suddenly trading $5,000 worth of Bitcoin.
-If you’re right, the gains stack up fast.
-But if the market moves 10% against you and you’re overexposed?
-You’re done.
-Liquidated.
+At its core, crypto margin trading lets you borrow funds to increase your position size.
+With $1,000 and 5x leverage, you control $5,000 worth of Bitcoin.
+If you are right, your P&L moves faster.
+If the market moves 10% against you and you are overexposed, the trade is over and your margin can be wiped out.

 I’ve traded these markets through bull runs, crashes, and sideways zones where patience mattered more than prediction.
 And I’ve seen how quickly overleveraged trades can unravel, not from bad strategy, but from ignoring liquidation risk, poor position sizing, or using cross margin when you shouldn’t.